Think-aloud interviews: A tool for exploring student statistical reasoning: Case studies

-Introductory statistics courses traditionally cover the fundamentals of random assignment in causal inference: that association is not the same as causation, and that randomized experiments allow us to draw causal conclusions.
 The role of random assignment in drawing causal conclusions is emphasized by the GAISE guidelines, under the goal that students should be able to ``explain the central role of randomness in designing studies and drawing conclusions'' \citep{gaise2016}.
-Student understanding of these concepts is assessed by a variety of statistics concept inventories \citep{chance2007, garfield1998statistical}, and has been evaluated by a variety of studies \citep{gorham2019pre, liu2009identifying, sundre2003assessment}.

-Inspired by these objectives, we drafted three questions on correlation, causation, and randomization.
-Through multiple rounds of think-alouds, we encountered student responses we did not expect and learned more about our students' understanding of correlation and causation.
-These responses both generated new assessment questions to better evaluate student knowledge, and inspired interesting directions for future research.
+Our introductory courses have therefore emphasized the difference between randomized experiments and observational studies, and that correlation does not necessarily imply causation.
+Activities include examples of data analyses in which students critique the language used to discuss causation vs.\ observation, and identify instances in which causal conclusions have been incorrectly drawn.

+For think-aloud interviews, we drafted two questions on correlation and causation, based on our own class materials.
+However, think-aloud interviews suggested that some students were unwilling to \textit{ever} draw causal conclusions, a misconception we targeted with a new question in a second round of interviews.

-\subsection{Initial questions}
+\subsubsection{Initial questions}

-In \qname{vitamin-c}, a randomized experiment supports a causal conclusion, while in \qname{books}, an observational study does not support causation.
-In \qname{fixitol-solvix}, a study does not correctly randomize treatment and control, leading to confounding.
-Table \ref{tab:correlation-causation-qs} shows the initial questions and answer choices.
-Our think-alouds identified several issues.
-First, our initial trio of questions on correlation and causation was not sufficient to fully capture student understanding and misconceptions on these concepts.
-Second, students were able to correctly answer \qname{vitamin-c} even though their reasoning was wrong.